weaversa/cryptol-course/labs/Language/Basics.md

     Inferred type: Bit
 ```

-Here, Cryptol is telling you that it **expected** the value (`False`)
+Here, Cryptol is telling you that it **expected** the value `False` to
-which is attached to your type to be a 10-bit sequence.
+be a 10-bit sequence (because that's what we told Cryptol).
 However,
 Cryptol **inferred** that the type of `False` is actually `Bit`.

-All of the types of the variables you view above were monomorphic,
+The types of the variables you viewed above were all *monomorphic*,
-meaning, there was only a single valid type for each
+meaning, there was only a single valid type for each variable.
+Recall
-variable.
-Remember from above that numbers can be represented using a
+that numbers can be represented using a lot of different types.
+For
-lot of different types.
-For instance, the number `5` can be an
+instance, the number `5` can be an `Integer`, a 32-bit bitvector, or
-`Integer`, a 32-bit bitvector, or even a 12039780-bit bitvector.
-So,
+even a 12039780-bit bitvector.
+So, when you ask for the type of `5` in
-when you ask for the type of `5` in the interpreter, you'll see:
+the interpreter, you'll see:

 ```shell
 labs::Language::Basics> :t 5